jacmoe/yii2-app-basic-deployer/README.md

 The configuration is handled automatically from the values you wrote in `servers.yml`.

 **NOTES:**
-- Yii won't create the database for you, this has to be done manually before you can access it.
 - Refer to the README in the `tests` directory for information specific to basic application tests.